jackwilliambell/SquidSpace.js/docs/modulefile-specification.md

 Each resource item consists of a specification for a single resource to be processed by the Module File processor.
 A resource item specification consists of the following named objects, although a specific Module File processor may add others:

-1. "name" – [string; required] – the name of the resource, should be unique within the resource type array
+1. "resource-name" – [string; required] – the name of the resource, should be unique within the resource type array

 2. "doc" – [string; optional] – documentation for the resource item, use to describe what the resource is for